 Mern enlisted in the United States Army when he was 18 years old and served in the Vietnam War.
 While stationed in Seoul, South Korea, Mern began writing to a beautiful hairdresser from Magna, Utah named Gayle Sudbury.

-After Mern suffered burns in the line of duty, he was sent home and began dating Gayle.
+Mern was honorably discharged after suffering from burns in the line of duty.
+Once back home, he began dating Gayle.
 They fell in love and married on May 26, 1966.
 Together they had six children.

-Mern enjoyed fishing and camping with Gayle and the kids, putting old car models together and taking them apart, watching his favorite shows, listening to the oldies and country western music, and reading about lost gold mines.
+Mern enjoyed fishing and camping with Gayle and the kids, putting old car models together, spending hours at Hobby Lobby for model parts, watching his favorite shows, listening to the oldies and country western music, and reading about lost gold mines.
 He daydreamed of finding the lost Spanish gold in the Henry Mountains.

-Mern also loved to spend time with his family, his loving cats (Giget loved him the most), and especially his grandkids.
+Mern also loved to spend time with his family, his loving cats (Giget was the most special), and especially his grandkids.
 Each of them held a special place in his heart.
 He may have told Daisy that she was his favorite granddaughter, but I wouldn’t doubt he had also told the others the same thing.
 He was so proud of all of them!

-He is preceded in death by his parents, four brothers, three sisters, and his sweetest golden retriever “Muffins”.
+He is preceded in death by his parents, four brothers, three sisters, and his sweetest golden retriever “Muffins” who he used to sing “My Special Angel” to.

-"Turkeys are so stupid that when you turn the corner in the truck, they don't lean into the turn so the truck tips over." -Dad's story of why his truck tipped over when he was transporting turkeys, although it could have been from excessive speed.
+"Turkeys are so stupid that when you turn the corner in the truck, they don't lean into the turn so the truck doesn’t tip over." -Dad's story of why his truck tipped over when he was transporting turkeys, although it could have been from excessive speed.

 "Breaker Breaker 1-9, this is BackAgain, anyone got a copy?"